Pierce01/Opacity/README.md

 # Theme-Patch
-This adds in things that the amazing theme that Bunnies McGee#0972 made doesnt have, (yet) Demo Video: https://a.fluntcaps.me/arwqiz.webm
+This adds in things that the amazing theme that Bunnies McGee#0972 made doesnt have, (yet);
+Demo Video: https://a.fluntcaps.me/arwqiz.webm

 Adds in Better code blocks.